 Drivers, experience and crash history

 Like other insurers, we carefully assess risk when determining your insurance premiums.
-From September 1, 2019, three key factors will help us to assess risk: who drives your car, driving experience, and crash history.
+Three key factors help us to assess risk: who drives your car, driving experience, and crash history.

 Other factors, such as convictions for driving offences, also reflect your risk as a driver and can impact what you pay for some Optional coverages.

 One of the biggest changes you’ll notice when you buy or renew your insurance is that we will ask you to list who drives your car.

 Under the old model, if a friend borrowed your car and caused a crash, the claim would go on your crash history, rather than theirs.
 Now crashes follow the driver – so the claim will go on your friend’s crash history, not yours.
 This helps to make sure the right person is held accountable for the crash.

 Listing drivers won’t necessarily mean you pay more.
 It will depend on each listed driver’s experience and crash history.

 You should list those who drive your vehicle, such as:

 - Household members and employees (of the principal driver, registered owner, or lessee if the vehicle is leased)